pri5m/Learning-log/Intro_into_web_development/HTML/notes.md

 A non-breaking space is a space that will not break into a new line.

 Two words separated by a non-breaking space will stick together (not break into a new line).
 This is handy when breaking the words might be disruptive.

+**Naming html pages**

+Do not use capital letters at all.
+Avoid the use of numbers.
+Use underscores insted of spaces

+computer_science is a good name

+computerScience is not a good name, nor is Computer_science